Sony RX10 M3 - First Impressions

 use it most of the time.

 - Self-timer: Is rarely used by me...
-I cann access it by presssing
+I can access it by presssing

-custom button C2 on top of the camera, which is set to Drive
+Left button of the camera, which I set to Drive

 I just have to remember this...